mdibl/biocore_documentation/bioinformatics/worksheets/transcriptome_assessment_worksheet.md

 * local computes it as the number identical bases divided by the length of the alignment

 Sequence identity needs to exceed a sequence identity threshold to relate that two sequences are part of the same cluster

-##### Questions?

-How to tell what the "representative sequence" is for multiple accessions in a cluster?

-"*" characters following sequences in a cluster (falls below threshold)

 ### Step 3: Exploration